ap0llo/utilities/docs/api/Grynwald/Utilities/Collections/EnumerableExtensions/Methods/ToHashSet.md

 ### Remarks

-This method is not included in the reference assemblies for .NET Core 2.0 or later and .NET Framework 4.7.2 or later because a equivalent extension method, are available there and using the built\-in method is preferable.
+This method is not included in the reference assembly for the following frameworks because a equivalent extension method, is available there and using the built\-in method is preferable:

+- .NET Core 2.0 or later
+- .NET Framework 4.7.2 or later
+- .NET Standard 2.1 or later

 ### Returns